Introduction

 import numpy as np

-np.sum(- np.imag(greens_function.values), axis=0)
+np.sum(- np.imag(greens_function.spin_contributions), axis=0)

 Serialization (Saving and Loading)

-The datatypes described above have a common interface for data serialization.
+The data types described above have a common interface for data serialization.
 There exists a function called to_json

 common to all classes that can take a class object and a file name (with or without the full path) to store the data as a JSON